 All of them are fully or partially powered by endless ocean-energy sources.
-In parallel, half-way to autonomous ship concept, developments such Sea-KIT and Ocean Infinity have also been released for specific seabed-mapping and survey-services in industry applications at ocean-basin level worldwide.
-These developments, many of them already commercial, demonstrated that specialty ASV could withstand the harsh ocean environment for extended periods and their software and systems were reliable enough for extended voyages and missions.
+In parallel, half-way to autonomous ship concept, developments such Sea-KIT and Ocean Infinity have also been released for specific seabed-mapping and survey-services in industry applications at ocean-basin level worldwide (Patterson et al, 2022).
+These developments, many of them already commercial, demonstrated that specialty ASV could withstand the harsh ocean environment for extended periods and their software and systems were reliable enough for extended voyages and missions (Table 2).